Contacts Top ↑

 Permanent Trailer Plates

-Nevada now offers permanent plate and registration for full and semi-trailers that are part of a fleet and registered through the Motor Carrier Division.
-The one-time fee for a permanent plate/registration is $111 plus $4.50 plate fees.
+Nevada offers permanent plate and registration for full and semi-trailers that are part of a fleet and registered through the Motor Carrier Division.
+The total fees for a permanent plate and registration are $115.
 The permanent registration is valid for as long as the company or person owns the trailer.

 Qualifications to obtain a permanent trailer registration: